Human-Machine Collaboration: 'International Space Cooperation' video participants

 Hideyuki has worked for the JEM and its experiment hardware development since 1995.
 His group awarded “Certificate of Merit for Achievement In Space Frontier Engineering” from the Japan society of Mechanical Engineering for his contributes to create JEM new type experiment equipment, ExHAM (Exposed experiment Handhold Attachment Mechanism) in 2018.
 ExHAM provides a way to expose sample to the space long duration and bring it back to earth more easily utilizing JEM robotics system.

-Greg Autry teaches space entrepreneurship and researches the roles that governments play in shaping the environment in which new industries emerge and he works in the context of commercial spaceflight.
+Greg Autry is Clinical Professor Space Leadership, Policy and Business in the Thunderbird School of Global Management at Arizona State University.
 Greg currently serves as Chair of the Safety Working Group on the Commercial Space Transportation Advisory Committee (COMSTAC) at the U.S. Federal Aviation Administration.
 He is the Vice President for Space Development at the National Space Society.
 Greg served on the Agency Review Team for the U.S. National Aeronautics and Space Administration in 2016 and was appointed as NASA’s White House Liaison in 2017.
 In 2020, Greg was nominated to serve as the Chief Financial Officer of NASA.

 Greg serves on the editorial boards of the New Space Journal and the Space Force Journal.
 He publishes prolifically on space related matters in mainstream outlets including Forbes, Foreign Policy and Space News.
 He is frequently cited or interviewed by leading new organizations including the BBC, CNN, NPR, the Wall Street Journal and LA Times.

-Greg has taught entrepreneurship at the University of Southern California and the University of California at Irvine.
-He currently teaches a graduate course in space entrepreneurship for the International Space University Center of Space Entrepreneurship at the Florida Institute of Technology.
-He directs the Pacific Commercial Spaceflight Initiative within the Aldrin Space Institute.
+Greg has taught entrepreneurship at the University of Southern California, the University of California at Irvine, and at International Space University’s Center of Space Entrepreneurship at the Florida Institute of Technology.
 Greg holds a BA in history from the California Polytechnic University at Pomona as well as an MBA and a PhD from the University of California at Irvine.